Ranked Enumeration of Conjunctive Query Results: Lower Bounds

-\introparagraph{Dichotomy for edge decomposable} We will show a dichotomy result for edge decomposable ranking functions: these are functions that are $S$-decomposable for any $S$ that is a hyperedge in the query hypergraph.
-Before we present the result, we need to formally define the notion of path and diameter in a hypergraph.
+Our next result characterizes a class of queries which admit efficient ranked enumeration for edge-decomposable ranking functions: these are functions that are $S$-decomposable for any $S$ that is a hyperedge in the query hypergraph. \eat{Before we present the result, we need to formally define the notion of path and diameter in a hypergraph.